 Malware, short for “malicious software,” is a software program designed to infiltrate your computer to do damage, including stealing data, disabling systems, deleting or corrupting files, or even spying on you.
 Viruses, Trojan horses, ransomware and worms are all types of malware.
 All take different approaches, but all are very dangerous for a small business.

 Though you can also come into contact with malware by visiting an infected website or plugging an infected device into your computer, malware is more frequently transmitted through email, either in an attachment or a link within the email itself.
-According to Phishlabs, 80% of malware attacks are via phishing.
-A Symantec study found that in 2016, one in 131 emails contained malware in a link or attachment—the highest rate in five years.
+According to the 2019 Data Breach Investigation Report from Verizon, 94% of malware is delivered through email phishing.

-Though having spam filters and up-to-date antivirus software is always a good idea for any small business, email attacks work so often (the success rate is about 20%, according to Phishlabs), because rather than focusing on technical weaknesses, they exploit human error.
+Though having spam filters and up-to-date antivirus software is always a good idea for any small business, email attacks work so often because rather than focusing on technical weaknesses, they exploit human error.
 Attack channels and approaches are always changing and evolving, so the best defense is to err on the side of caution—if something seems off, it probably is.